 Are We Actors or Players?

 My husband and I went to see a friend’s band play live on an outdoor deck at a bar/restaurant.
 Before we got there, rain had hit hard, and all the tables not under a roof got soaked.
 We found two dry seats in an upstairs area that was partially covered.
-We couldn’t hear the band well, but we heard them.
+We couldn’t see the band well, but we heard them.

 It was terribly hot and humid.
 When it began to rain again, I welcomed the cool mist.
 Then the wind picked up, and yep, the torrential rains came.
-The roof did nothing to protect us from the rain, and the other people around us on the second level decided to find shelter fast.
+The roof did nothing to protect us from the soaking water, and the other people around us on the second level decided to find shelter fast.
 So, we followed suit.

 MyCast.io